arvidn/libtorrent/docs/manual.rst

 ``seed`` is true if this peer is a seed.

 ``upload_limit`` is the number of bytes per second we are allowed to send to this peer every second.
-It may be -1 if there's no limit.
-The upload limits of all peers should sum up to the upload limit set by ``session::set_upload_limit``.
+It may be -1 if there's no local limit on the peer.
+The global limit and the torrent limit is always enforced anyway.

 ``download_limit`` is the number of bytes per second this peer is allowed to receive. -1 means it's unlimited.